Tom-on64/jsonstore-db/README.md

-# JSONBase
+# JSONStore

 ---

-JSONBase is a simple JSON Database.
+JSONStore is a simple JSON Database.

 It provides the following features: